States and feds unite on election security after ’16 clashes

 Officials from Homeland Security, the department tasked with helping states secure elections, say the midterms will be the most secure vote in the modern era.
 They said they haven’t yet seen the type of infiltrations that happened in 2016.

-Still, cybersecurity experts aren’t so sure that improved security and local-federal cooperation will be enough, given the breadth of threats that electoral systems may face.
+Still, cybersecurity experts aren’t so sure the improved security and local-federal cooperation will be enough, given the breadth of threats that electoral systems may face.

 States run elections, a decentralized process that makes it harder for anyone to conduct a nationwide attack on the electoral system.
 The downside is there is no national playbook.
 The 10,000 or so election jurisdictions use a combination of paper ballots scanned into computers, entirely computerized ballots stored online and old-school paper ballots, marked and hand-counted by humans.